ipfs/ipfs-docs/docs/basics/command-line.md

 ## Remove a file from your local node

 1. First, find the CID of the file you wish to remove from your IPFS node.
-For this example we will be removing the directory that we retrieved above.
+For this example, we will be removing the directory that we retrieved above.
 2. Using the command `ipfs pin rm <CID>`, we will remove the recursive pin from the directory, doing so will also remove the indirect pin from the text file inside.

     ```shell